-BMS 6615 Medical Microbiology and Immunology (3)

-Emphasizes the basic clinical applications of microbiology and immunology in the treatment and prevention of infectious diseases.
-Co-requisite: BMS L615

-BMS 6620 Neuroscience (3)

-Introduces the structure and functions of the nervous system.
+- BMS 6615 Medical Microbiology and Immunology (3) Emphasizes the basic clinical applications of microbiology and immunology in the treatment and prevention of infectious diseases.
+Prerequisite: Microbiology/ Lab - BMS 6620 Neuroscience (3) Introduces the structure and functions of the nervous system.
 Special attention will be placed on the functional systems of the brain and the senses.
+Prerequisite: Anatomy and Physiology/Lab